-Sarah B. Foley is a registered U.S. patent attorney experienced in advising and counseling clients in all areas of intellectual property law for a variety of organizations, including Fortune 500 Corporations.
-Her practice includes patent preparation and prosecution, patent portfolio management, trademark preparation and prosecution, trademark infringement counsel, and copyright application.
+Sarah B. Foley is a registered U.S. patent attorney experienced in advising and counseling clients in all areas of intellectual property law for a variety of organizations.
+Her practice focuses on managing patent portfolios, primarily for Fortune 500 corporations.
+This includes providing patentability and patent landscape analyses, preparing and filing patent applications, worldwide prosecution of patent applications, and more.

-Ms. Foley partners with in-house counsel and inventors during the preparation and prosecution of U.S. and foreign patent applications.
-Her experience includes a wide array of technology involving software, hardware, networking, and computer systems.
-She was worked with clients to prepare and prosecute patent applications involving areas such as mobile device software and hardware, image processing, network architecture, aerospace, robotics, bacteria, agricultural machinery, automotive and mechanical technology fields.
+Ms. Foley partners with in-house counsel and inventors to prepare and prosecute U.S. and foreign patent applications.
+Her experience includes an array of technology involving software, hardware, networking, and computer systems.
+She has worked with clients to prepare and prosecute patent applications involving areas such as mobile device software and hardware, image processing, network architecture, aerospace, robotics, bacteria, agricultural machinery, automotive and mechanical technology fields.

 Between undergraduate and law school, Ms. Foley worked on Capitol Hill in Washington, D.C. for a Texas Congressman.
 In Dallas, Ms. Foley gained experience as Judicial Extern for The Honorable John Peyton, County Court No. 2; as Law Clerk at the Department of Justice, Antitrust Division; and as Legal Intern with the Department of Homeland Security, Immigration and Customs Enforcement.